CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 1. In the Command Prompt, run the following command after replacing the required values.
 This will remotely execute a command in the Azure SQL Managed instance container to download the .bak file onto the container.

    >**Note**: The value of the namespace name and pod name is already updated in the below command.
-Please confirm if the pod name that copied matches the one given below: arcsql-0.
+Please confirm if the pod name that you had copied matches the one given below: arcsql-0.

    ```BASH
    kubectl exec arcsql-direct-0 -n azure-arc -c arc-sqlmi -- wget https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak -O /var/opt/mssql/data/AdventureWorks2019.bak